Size: 6.2 linear feet

 Summary: Biographical information, correspondence, photographs, writings, works of art, scrapbooks, artists' and organization files, and inventories documenting William Littlefield's career and a painter, writer, and art collector.

 Biographical material includes resumes and awards.
-Correspondence is with family, friends, gallaries, and others, including letters from Paris and other European cities written while studying abroad.
-Correspondents include Vincent Grimaldi, Stanley William Hayter, Monroe Wheeler, Paul Sachs, Mary Rockwell, Lincoln Kirstein, Duncan Phillips, Muriel Draper, A. Hyatt Mayor, Peter Busa, Archibald MacLeish, among others.
+Correspondence is with family, friends, galleries, and others, including letters from Littlefirld written while studying in Paris and other European cities.
+Correspondents include Jean Paul Slusser, Vincent Grimaldi, Stanley William Hayter, Monroe Wheeler, Paul Sachs, Mary Rockwell, Lincoln Kirstein, Duncan Phillips, Muriel Draper, A. Hyatt Mayor, Peter Busa, Archibald MacLeish, among others.
 Photographs are of Littlefield, his work, friends, and works of art by others.
 Writings include poetry, articles, essays, notes, a draft for "The Son," a ballet by Littlefield, 1934, and a transcript of a speech by Hans Hofmann given at the Riverside Museum, New York City, Feb.
 16, 1941.
 Works of art include sketches by Littlefield and Stanley Hayter.

 Scrapbooks and artists' files contain printed material, correspondence and photographs pertaining to Frank and Isabel Moser, and Mary Peixotto, Herman Heilborn and Alexis Arapoff and others.
 Organization files include the Hans Hofmann School of Fine Arts, the New School for Social Research, and The Club, of which he was a member.
 Inventories include works of art by Littlfield and in his estate.